Got a question? We have some answers.

 We work with licensed psychologists, social workers, marriage and family therapists, and mental health counselors.
-We get to know our therapists by asking for feedback from every client we match with them, and hosting regular events.
+We get to know our therapists by asking for feedback from every client we match with them.

 Where are your therapists located?

 Our therapists work across the greater Boston area, from Andover to Weston to Canton.
-In particular, we have many therapists in Cambridge, Back Bay, Arlington, Lexington, Brookline, Wellesley, and Newton.
+In particular, we have many therapists in Boston Metro, Cambridge, Back Bay, Arlington, Lexington, Brookline, Wellesley, and Newton.

 What types of issues do your therapists help with?

 Our therapists have a wide range of specialties, focusing on long-term behavioral change.
 Our therapists primarily use talk therapy, a type of therapy designed to help preteens, adolescents and adults.
 Some work with individuals, some work with couples, and some do group therapy.
 As they are in private practice, our therapists aren't equipped to deal with extremely urgent or life-threatening issues.

 How much does it cost to use your service?